MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/before-you-start.md

 clarity to your instructions.
 For example, the 3D toolkit includes arrows, hands, zones, and icons.
 These assets are already optimized for HoloLens.
 For more information, see the [Authoring guide](pc-authoring.md).

 You can also create and import your own custom 3D parts using CAD models. [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] supports glTF, GLB, and FBX file formats.
-You can use a combination of third-party tools and the Dynamics 365 Import Tool (Preview) to prepare your 3D models, or you can use the Import Tool’s concierge service to have Microsoft convert and optimize the models for you.
+You can use a combination of third-party tools and the Dynamics 365 Import Tool (Preview) to prepare your 3D models, or you can use the Import Tool’s concierge service to have [!include[cc-microsoft](../includes/cc-microsoft.md)] convert and optimize the models for you.
 For more information on the Import Tool and preparing 3D models, see these topics:

 - [Import Tool overview](https://docs.microsoft.com/en-us/dynamics365/mixed-reality/import-tool/)